 - You have had your “tubes tied” (tubal ligation)

 - You are allergic to contrast dye used during x-ray exams

 - You are unwilling to undergo the Essure Confirmation Test

-- Are not or have not been pregnant within the past 6 weeks
+- You are or have been pregnant within the past 6 weeks

-- Are not in the second half (weeks 3 and 4) of your menstrual cycle.
-During that time, there is an increased risk of being pregnant prior to having the Essure procedure
+- You are in the second half (weeks 3 and 4) of your menstrual cycle.
+During that time there is an increased risk of being pregnant prior to having the Essure procedure

 You should speak to your doctor if: